jxiao/jeffreyxiao.com/src/markdown/education/upenn.md

 order: 0
 ---

-- Candidate for BSE in Computer Science
+- Candidate for BSE in Computer Science (Spring 2023)
+- Candidate for MSE in Computer Science (Winter 2023)